 RDL - what is it?

 The Romanian Deadlift (RDL) is a well-recognized and popular exercise among weightlifters.
-It is also widely used in powerlifting, crossfit, and bodybuilding.
+It is also widely used in powerlifting, fitness, and bodybuilding.
 How to perform this exercise and what is the origin story?
 Find out in this article below.

 When I was a professional athlete, we used to do RDL regularly though, as it happens among young athletes, I wasn’t that interested in where exercises and their names had come from.
 In those years I didn’t delve into all strange exercise names.
 I didn’t have a clue about the history of the Gakk Squat or RDL, besides, I found out about the Smith machine, the Arnold Press, the Scott bench, and the French Press only after I started my coaching career.